tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/scada-observables.md

 associated work order, preceding a series of switching operations that test the new configuration.
 The most common changes involve updating alarm thresholds when a network branch is upgraded (raising voltage limits because a new transformer with higher capacity is installed), or modifying load-shedding logic when the network topology changes.
-These changes go through change control at Stedin: the engineer submits a change proposal, it is reviewed and approved by the OT lead, the engineer applies it at a scheduled time, and the change is documented in the asset management system (Maximo).
+These changes go through change control: the engineer submits a change proposal, it is reviewed and approved by the OT lead, the engineer applies it at a scheduled time, and the change is documented in the asset management system (Maximo).